-- 4) Molybdenum is frequently brittle at low temperatures.
-Thicker sections, and any pieces that have been formed or joined may sometimes break easily at room temperatures.
-Elements, hangars, terminals, and connectors that have once been heated may be very brittle at room temperatures.
-Always handle Moly heating elements and parts very carefully; think of them as glass.
-Generally; used elements are difficult to re-install, or to bend, straighten, weld, etc. - 5) Molybdenum has a very large increase of resistance between room temperature and operating temperatures.
-About 5 to 1.
+Molybdenum has a very large increase of resistance between room temperature and operating temperatures-about 5 to 1.
 An electrical system designed for proper operation of Moly elements at high temperature might be overloaded at room temperature.
-See Resistivity of Molybdenum at Various Temperatures.
+See Resistivity of Molybdenum at Various Temperatures graph below.
 It is therefore necessary to carefully design and specify the power control system to handle the high startup current.
-Also, when heating up from room temperature, always begin heating slowly; especially with new, potentially brittle Moly elements.
+Also, when heating up from room temperature, always begin heating slowly, especially with new, potentially brittle Moly elements.

-Pure Molybdenum Reaction Temperatures With Various Substances
+Pure Molybdenum with Various Substances Reaction Temperatures